victordami02/time-series-analysis-of-stock-price/README.md

 Prepare S&P 500 stocks data to find TOP 10 most traded stocks Analyse stock data to find best performing stocks and recommend which stocks to buy

+# We'll be answering the following questions along the way:

+- What was the change in price of the stock over time?
+- What was the daily return of the stock on average?
+- What was the moving average of the various stocks?
+- What was the correlation between different stocks'?

 # Tools/technologies used

 Python